xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | Yes |
 | Pre-amendment functionality retired? | No |

-Fixes a bug that resulted in transaction processing not using new `STAmountCalcSwitchovers` code when the `FeeEscalation` amendment is enabled.
+Fixes a bug that resulted in transaction processing not using new <span class="code-snippet">STAmountCalcSwitchovers</span> code when the <span class="code-snippet">FeeEscalation</span> amendment is enabled.

-With this amendment, the new `STAmountCalcSwitchovers` code applies, which may cause slight changes to transaction processing due to calculation differences.
+With this amendment, the new <span class="code-snippet">STAmountCalcSwitchovers</span> code applies, which may cause slight changes to transaction processing due to calculation differences.
 Amounts may be rounded differently and offers may be executed in a different order as a result.

 ## fix1515